r-dube/pickingflowers/tibet.md

 After all, all current communication into Tibet transits through infrastructure controlled by the Chinese.
 However, multiple studies from non-profits and commercial information security companies show China's stifling presence in the online lives of Tibetan organizations and activists outside of China.

+Note that recorded incidents of electronic compromise of Tibetan nationals outside of Tibet by China go as far back as 2002 \[ML1\].
+However, systematic public analysis of China's cyber attacks is only available starting 2008 \[TCL0\], \[SANS1\].

 ### Tibetan communication transcripts
 \[TCL0\] documents China's logging and monitoring of Skype messages in and out of China and territories currently under Chinese control, such as Tibet.
 This infrastructure was likely used to arrest a Tibetan woman (circa 2008) who worked in Dharmasala (India) and was returning to her Tibet village.
 The woman was confronted by Chinese officials at Tibet's Nepal border with transcripts of her communication while she was away in Dharmasala.
 The Chinese officials claimed that that the transcripts demonstrated that the woman was politically active - sufficient for an arrest in Chinese-controlled Tibet \[TCL1\], \[O8\], \[O9\].

-Given China's extensive infiltration of Tibetans, it is possible that the transcripts came from a direct compromise of the woman's computer or cell phone (as we will see below \[O9\]).
+Given China's extensive infiltration of Tibetans, it is possible that the transcripts came from a direct compromise of the woman's computer or cell phone \[O9\], \[ML1\].
-Recorded incidents of electronic compromise of Tibetan nationals outside of Tibet by China go at least as far back as 2007 \[SANS1\].

 ### Social engineering and email attachments with malware
 Chinese attackers use their knowledge of Tibetan's activities to construct lures for Tibetans.